 - I.B.1.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) The Sponsoring Institution must also sponsor an ACGME-accredited program in psychiatry.
-(Core)
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) - I.B.1.a) The Sponsoring Institution must also sponsor an ACGMEaccredited program in psychiatry. ^(Core)

-accredited program in at least one of the following non-psychiatric specialties: family medicine, internal medicine, neurology, or physical medicine and rehabilitation.
-(Core) I.B.2.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) I.B.2.a) The PLA must: be renewed at least every 10 years; and, (Core) I.B.2.a).(1) be approved by the designated institutional official I.B.2.a).(2) (DIO).
-(Core) I.B.3.
-The program must monitor the clinical learning and working environment at all participating sites.
-(Core)
+I.B.1.b) Within at least one participating site there should be an ACGME- accredited program in at least one of the following non-psychiatric specialties: family medicine,; internal medicine,; neurology; or physical medicine and rehabilitation. ^(Core) I.B.2.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, ^(Core) I.B.2.a).(2) be approved by the designated institutional official (DIO). ^(Core) I.B.3.
+The program must monitor the clinical learning and working environment at all participating sites. ^(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director. ^(Core)